lovehoroscoper/-YaMeCanse_PorEsoPropongo_analysis/README.md

 #YaMeCanse Por Eso Propongo - text analysis
 ==================================

-Code for performing various NLP analyses for movement <a href="http://postcard.com/join-a-movement/15"> #YaMeCanse Por Eso Propongo</a> on <a href="http://postcard.com/">postcard.com</a> where people create postcards with concrete proposal to change Mexico.
+Code for performing various NLP analyses for movement <a href="http://postcard.com/join-a-movement/15"> #YaMeCanse Por Eso Propongo</a> on <a href="http://postcard.com/">postcard.com</a> where people create postcards with concrete proposals to change Mexico.

 <ul>
   <li> building algorithm for distilling phrases that synthesize proposals on postcard text (complete) </li>